Martingonn/Dormouse-ImageGen/README.md

 # Contributors
 As of now, there are no more contributors than the original author.
 If you have any problems or suggestions, contact me: *martingonn-dev@outlook.com*
+# Newsletter
+If you want to join the newsletter, send me your receiving e-mail adress to *martingonn-dev@outlook.com*.
+Your data will not be sold or distributed in any way.
 # Disclaimer!!!
 **Do not use the model in any illegal way!** Guardrail removal is only for advancing your creativity!
 # How to use